• Skip to primary navigation

 Oil being poured into the mixing bowl with the creamed butter and sugars.

-STEP 3: Add the oil and vanilla and beat for another 1-2 minutes.
+STEP 3: Add the oil and vanilla extract and beat for another 1-2 minutes.

 Eggs being poured into the mixing bowl with the partially beaten cake batter.